codurance/site/src/_posts/2019-01-14-mars-rover-kata-refactoring-to-patterns.md

 ```
 </details>

-#Refactoring to State and Command patterns
+# Refactoring to State and Command patterns
 We decided to abstract the Cardinal switching details in a self contained class.
 Delegating a call to its own right() and left() methods would make use of the State pattern and lets the cardinal manage the switching.
 In a way looks like a water molecule that has one big atom in the middle and two neighboring ones to its left and right.
 Naming the Cardinal State subtype methods to left() and right() distances the implementation from turning and makes it more reusable in another context.
 It makes the switch go away, and also puts the responsibility of switching state to the cardinal and not to the rover.
 The cognitive load of the class is lesser because before the refactoring the Rover class had to know about all the mappings and now the mappings are self-contained.

-<details><summary> The Cardinal interface with implementations and tests for its behavior.</summary>
+<details><summary>The Cardinal interface with implementations and tests for its behavior.
+Each cardinal point is self containing, knowing only of it's right and left coordinate.</summary>

 ```diff
 public interface Cardinal {